-STRENGTHS

-- One of the most popular tourist destinations is Khunti.
-Most people underutilize several places in the Khunti district and have the potential to expand their market. - It has become advantageous for rural women who do not have a source of income to stay at home. - Rich in forests and forest products. - Create a local market in the area and sell natural goods there to tourists. - · Natural resources are considered and conserved when they bring in money (e.g. Forests, waterfalls, etc.) - Those who want serenity and seclusion from city life prefer a pure

-WEAKNESSES

-- The village needs more trained and skilled - · Inadequate local government support for managing tourist destinations to achieve sustainable tourism - There are still just a few tourist attractions that take advantage of nature's full potential, giving visitors a limited range of options and necessitating the development of more engaging programming. - · Lack of infrastructure supporting tourists, including sewage and roads

-OPPORTUNITIES

-- Homestay, gift, and tour package effects have the potential to boost the local economy. - construction of several of Khunti's settlements as tourist villages. - Government planning and incentives for private investment should receive more attention. - Two goals are increasing regional employment and preventing young people and economic activists from moving to other locations - The people's handicrafts, bamboo work, and Dhokhra metal casting are only a few examples of the local potential that might be exploited in the souvenir industry today. - There is potential for expanding adventure tourism, spiritual tourism, and picnic areas - Locals might be encouraged to make investments in these areas on an individual basis.

-- Scenic area damage - Noise pollution can increase.
-Tourists commit more social offences. - · Concretization is necessary for infrastructure development, which will cause soil erosion, infertile soil, etc. - Natural resources like forests and water resources are being destroyed and
+STRENGTHS WEAKNESSES One of the most popular tourist destinations is Khunti.
+Most people underutilize several places in the Khunti district and have the potent to expand their market.
+It has become advantageous for n women who do not have a source income to stay at home.
+Rich in forests and forest products Create a local market in the area a sell natural goods there to tourists Natural resources are considered conserved when they bring in mon (e.g. Forests, waterfalls, etc.) Those who want series, etc.) Those who want series a put and series environment.
+Inadequate local government support for managing fourist destinations to achieve sustainable tourism There are still just a few tourist attractions that take advantage of nature's full potential, giving visitors a limited range of policions and necessitating the development of more engaging programming.
+Lack of infrastructure supporting tourists, including sewage and roads.
+OPPORTUNITIES THREATS Homestay, gift, and tour package effects have the potential to boost local economy.
+The local government can finance construction of several of Khunt's settlements as tourist villages.
+Government planning and incentivi for private investment should receimore attention.
+Two goals are increasing regional employment and preventing young people and economic activists from moving to other locations.
+The people's handicrafts, bamboo work, and Dhokhra metal casting a only a few examples of the local potential that might be exploited in souvenir industry today.
+There is potential for expanding adventure tourism, apritual tourism and price areas.
+Locals might be encouraged to make the potentiant that might be explored.
+Tourists commit more social offences.
+Concretization is necessary for infrastructure development, which will cause soil erosion, infertile soil, etc. Natural resources like forests and water resources are being destroyed and overused. n n n